 Being a Buff means being part of the CU Boulder community.
-Being part of this community means people want to look out for one another.
-Whether it’s situations on campus, in the classroom, in the residence halls or when going out, using the buddy system is one way to have each other’s backs.
+Being part of this community means that we have the ability to look out for one another.
+Whether it’s situations on campus or when going out, using the buddy system is one way to have each other’s back.

 Here are a few tips to help you look out for your fellow Buffs this semester.

 If you choose to go out with friends, it’s beneficial to have a conversation beforehand to make sure everyone’s on the same page.
 Making a commitment to stick together and check in with each other throughout the night is a helpful place to start.
 This can decrease the chance that someone will have to rely on an acquaintance or stranger to get home and lower the risk of something bad happening.

 Here are a few more things to go over with your friends:

 - If you plan to drink, make sure it’s with people who will take care of you even if you drink too much.

 - Make sure you all have each other's phone numbers.